SIP networking and firewall configuration

 Firewall rules

 Configure your firewall to allow the following traffic.
-Both SIP signalling IP addresses for your region must be allowlisted, as Vapi may use either one for any given call.
-For RTP media, allow traffic on the full port range without IP restrictions since Vapi uses dynamic IPs for media.
+Every SIP signalling IP address for your region must be allowlisted.
+For RTP media, allow traffic on the full port range.
+US media uses dynamic IPs; EU media uses 63.182.83.170.

 Inbound rules (traffic from Vapi to your network)